QubesOS/qubes-doc/introduction/faq.md

 - [GPU passing to HVM](https://groups.google.com/group/qubes-devel/browse_frm/thread/31f1f2da39978573?scoring=d&q=GPU&)
 - [Clarifications on GPU security](https://groups.google.com/group/qubes-devel/browse_frm/thread/31e2d8a47c8b4474?scoring=d&q=GPU&)

-### Is Qubes a multi-user system?

-No.
+### Can I have multiple user accounts on one Qubes machine?

-Qubes does not pretend to be a multi-user system.
+Qubes is not a multi-user system.
 Qubes assumes that the user who controls Dom0 controls the whole system.
 It is very difficult to **securely** implement multi-user support.
 See [here](https://groups.google.com/group/qubes-devel/msg/899f6f3efc4d9a06) for details.

-However, in Qubes 4.x we will be implementing management functionality.
+However, it is on our roadmap to include management functionality in a future release.
 See [Admin API](/news/2017/06/27/qubes-admin-api/) and [Core Stack](/news/2017/10/03/core3/) for more details.

 ### What are the system requirements for Qubes OS?